noahehall/theBookOfNoah/0current/aws/exams/architecture.md

 ## Serverless

+- abstracting away the compute infrastructure to the point you have no responsibilties for servers on which your code runs
-- includes a number of fully managed services that are tightly integrated
+  - represents a specific set of AWS services that are tightly integrated
-- whenever you hear cost savings, remember the the cloud providers marketing team is always factoring dev/ops employee time related costs

 ### core stack

-- api gateway: micrservice APIs
+- APIs: API Gateway
 - compute: lambda, ecs, ecs, eks
-- storage: dynamodb, neptune, timestream
+- dbs: dynamodb, neptune, timestream
-- sns: messaging/decoupling
-- sqs: queueing/decoupling
-- kinesis: streaming
-- cloudwatch: monitoring & logs
-- cloudfront: cache for static resources and api gateway
-- sam cli: test, build and deploy
+- messaging: sns, sqs, kinesis
+- analytics: cloudwatch, cloudtrail, xray
+- networking: cloudfront, rout53
+- dev tools: SAM cli,
 - storage: s3
+- orchetration: step functions

 #### other services